 The Zildjian K Custom Dark cymbals all have very mellow tones to them.
 They have low-pitch sounds that blend within mixes of instruments.
 This makes them great for softer styles of music where the cymbals don’t need to sound aggressive.

-They have a fairly short decay, adding to the smooth dark tone.
-You can lay into them with your drumsticks without worrying about volume being an issue.
+When playing them, I loved how they had a fairly short decay, adding to the smooth dark tone.
+I was able to lay into them with my sticks without worrying about volume being an issue.

 You’ll commonly find these cymbals being used by jazz and worship drummers.
 However, the biggest place you’ll find them being used is in recording studios.
 They transfer incredibly well through microphones and they’re easy to mix with.